Members Only Click here for subscriber access, key word searches or to download articles of interest.

 While data analytics and integration is one of the greatest challenges for most accountable care organizations, the capture, analysis and reporting of data is the key to ACO success in improving quality, reducing costs and generating savings.

-During Physician Reimbursement in 2016: Workflow Optimization for Chronic Care Management and Advance Care Planning, a 45-minute webinar on January 27th at 1:30 p.m.
-Eastern, Elena Tkachev, director of ACO analytics, Collaborative Health Systems, will share her organization's experience in using data analytics effectively to improve ACO results.
+During Physician Reimbursement in 2016: Workflow Optimization for Chronic Care Management and Advance Care Planning, a 45-minute webinar, now available for replay, Elena Tkachev, director of ACO analytics, Collaborative Health Systems, shares her organization's experience in using data analytics effectively to improve ACO results.

 One year after the Centers for Medicare and Medicaid Services began reimbursing physician practices for chronic care management services, Bon Secours Medical Group is now comfortable with the CCM reimbursement requirements and is reporting that it's unique approach to this revenue opportunity is ramping up nicely.